aws-samples/serverless-patterns/awstransfer-s3-sam/README.md

     aws transfer start-directory-listing --region {your-region} --connector-id {SFTPTransferConnector} --remote-directory-path /Remote --output-directory-path /{MyLocalS3Bucket}/FromRemoteSFTPServer
     ```

-    The command invokes async API.
-The outpul of the command will be as follows:
+    The command invokes an asynchronous API.
+The output of the command will be as follows:
     ```json
     {
     "ListingId": "273e5b33-xxxx-xxxx-xxxx-xxxxx9a507f53",